MusicDataset/md_homepage/content/musics/s/SonatainDMajorK.284FirstMovement(2)-Wolfgang Amadeus Mozart.md

 ---
-title: Wolfgang Amadeus Mozart - Sonata in D Major K. 284 First Movement (2)
+title: Sonata in D Major K. 284 First Movement (2)
 description: This is the description for Sonata in D Major K. 284 First Movement by Wolfgang Amadeus Mozart
 composers: [Wolfgang Amadeus Mozart]
 periods: [Classical]